CornellCustomDev/cd-laravel-base/README.md

 _Note: If you run composer setup inside the lando container you will need to provide a GitHub Token to access the private https://github.com/CornellCustomDev/cds repository._

 ## Run npm
-Run teh following commands for local environment:
+Run the following commands for local environment:

     npm run build
     lando artisan optimize:clear